-In response to the growing call for inclusion from the Autistic and autism communities, the Government of South Australia committed to the development and implementation of South Australia's first Autism Strategy (the Strategy) and Autism Inclusion Charter (the Charter).
+In response to the growing call for inclusion from the Autistic and autism communities, the South Australian Government committed to the development and implementation of South Australia's first Autism Strategy (the Strategy) and Autism Inclusion Charter (the Charter).

 There must be no limit to the ambitions of South Australia's Autistic people; they have the same fundamental human rights and opportunities as everyone else in our society.